-The following summary of the material terms of the 2023 Plan is qualified in its entirety by reference to the full text of the 2023 Plan, which is attached as Appendix A to this Proxy Statement.
-Capitalized terms used but not defined herein have the meanings ascribed to them in the 2023 Plan.
+The following summary of the material terms of the 2023 Plan is qualified in its entirety by reference to the full text of the 2023 Plan, as amended, which is attached as Appendix B to this Proxy Statement.
+Capitalized terms used but not defined herein have the meanings ascribed to them in the 2023 Plan, as amended.